Most people have a place they love to visit where, when they arrive, all worries seem to disappear. Our team shares some of theirs.

 “Lisbon - tenho muitas saudades de Lisboa!
 I still remember the first time I went to Lisbon.
 I'd never been to Portugal before, could hardly speak Portuguese, had nowhere to live and no job.
 But it instantly felt like home.
 Everyone I met was so warm and friendly.
 I remember walking home from a miserable day of work, up the backstreets and six million steps from Rossio to Largo da Graca, and an old woman invited me to sit on the steps with her and drink a Caiprinha to cheer up, and celebrate Santos with her.
 I've so many great things to say about Lisbon.
 It's the biggest city you can walk across in 20 minutes, and it's surrounded by nature.
 You forget you're in a city half the time.” - Andy Thackray, Train Geek team

-Last but not least, these guys got lots of smileys from the Loco2 team:
+Last but not least, these guys got lots of smileys from our team:

 “Lake Windermere for me.
 It makes me happy because it’s such a relaxing place to be.
 The world seems like a more relaxing/nicer place to be when I’m there.
 Worries are replaced by incredible wildlife and stunning views.
 It’s also where I proposed to my wife so it’s a special one!” - Lee Jarvis, VP of Engineering

 “I got married on the edge of Lake Windermere!: Stunning views” - Sean Connell, Head of UX & Design